 Don’t Skip This Step!

-Because you can get a great TV picture even without grounding, many do-it-yourselfers skip this step.
-Don’t be a statistic – lightning strikes destroy millions of dollars in property each year!
+You can get a great TV picture without grounding.
+Maybe this is why some do-it-yourselfers skip this step.
+That’s a HUGE risk!
+Lightning strikes destroy millions of dollars in property damage each year.
+You’ll avoided this simply by grounding your antenna.
+It’s easy.
 If you can run an antenna cable, you can run a ground wire.
-It’s easy, and it could be the most important change you make to your home theater system.
+And doing this could be the most important change you make to your home theater system.

-Grounding isn’t a magic solution for lightning protection, but it will help limit the damage caused by a direct lightning strike.
+Note: grounding isn’t a magic solution for lightning protection, but it will help limit the damage caused by a direct lightning strike.
 When lightning strikes, it makes a connection with the closest possible metal object.
-For many of us, that is the TV antenna upon our roof.
-Giving that massive amount of electricity a place to dissipate, rather than having it travel through your home’s wiring, could save your home and your life.
+For many of us, that’s the TV antenna on the roof.
+Giving that massive amount of electricity a place to dissipate – rather than having it travel through your home’s wiring – could save your home and your life.

 How to Ground a TV Antenna

 You can’t just tell it to go to its room.
 In electrical engineering, to “ground” something means creating a direct physical connection between an electrical circuit and the Earth.
-Grounding serves a variety of purposes, including prevention of being shocked and limiting the build-up of static electricity.
+This helps prevent being shocked and limits the build-up of static electricity.
 In the case of a TV antenna, grounding prevents a lightning strike from jumping into your home’s electrical lines and starting a fire.
-In others words, it’s extremely important cord cutting step!
+In others words, it’s extremely important!

 Before you start the grounding process, it’s ultra-important that you consult your local city or county office to get the laws regarding grounding in your area.
 No online resource will be as accurate as your local city hall planning office.
 Once you’re ready, you can ground your TV antenna by following these steps:

-In most cases, No. 8 sheathed copper wire should be used, but check your local ordinances.
+In most cases, No. 8 sheathed copper wire should be used.
+(Check your local ordinances.)

 Attach one end of your grounding wire to your TV antenna mast.

 Attach the wire to one of the mount bolts.
-(If your antenna mast is painted or coated, scrape off the coating around the area you plan to connect to the mount.
-Once you attach the mast, you can re-coat the part of the mount where the coating was removed.)
+(Scrape off paint or coating around the area you plan to connect to the mount.
+Attach the mast then re-coat the part of the mount where the coating was removed.)